HugoNjb/autoERP/UserManual.md

 1) The script will then ask you to select the folder containing all the files you want to load. **It does not matter if this folder contains sub-folders.** \
 It will take it into account and reproduce your folder-tree when saving the filtered and epoched .set files. \
-It will search for the files ending with the suffixe you inputed in the first line of the [parameters prompt](#12-parameters).
+It will search for the files ending with the suffixe you input in the first line of the [parameters prompt](#12-parameters).

 2) In the same fashion, if you decide to re-specify your triggers, it will ask you for the path of the folder there are stored in. \
 **The script will automatically link the .mrk files to their raw counter-part based on their names.
 The file names need to be identical.
 If not, the .mrk files that could not be found by the script will be listed in the log.txt file at the end of the process.**

 3) Enter the folder where you want you filtered and epoched file to be saved. \
-These files will have the same names and sub-folder tree structure as your raw files, but with the suffix you inputed during the [parameters prompt](#12-parameters).
+These files will have the same names and sub-folder tree structure as your raw files, but with the suffix you input during the [parameters prompt](#12-parameters).

 ### 1.5 Subject specific analyses